sagefy/sagefy/docs/Planning-Sequencer.md

 **Difficulty** - Refers to how likely either the specific learner or the general learner to respond well.

-**Assessment Cards** - Cards which have an assessment element, such as choosing an answer or typing in an answer.
+**Scored Cards** - Cards which have an response element, such as choosing an answer or typing in an answer.

 Requirements
 ------------